An alternative proof for an aperiodic monotile: Golden Ammann bar and Aperiodicity

 Comparing (\ref{Count1}) and (\ref{Count2}) as $n\to \infty$, we obtain

 Thus

 are the possible two values of frequency $q$.
-Since they are both irrational, the proof is finished.
+Clearly both of them are irrational.

-\begin{thm} For a tiling by Tile $(\sqrt{3}:1)$, Golden Ammann Bars in Figure \ref{Amm0} gives a sub-configuration of Kagome tiling in Figure \ref{Kagome}.
-If Kagome lines become GAB with frequency $q$ in one direction, then it has the same frequency $q$ in the other two directions.
-In this case, the value $q$ must be equal to one of $\frac {5\pm \sqrt{5}}{10}$.
-Consequently, each tiling by Tile $(\sqrt{3}:1)$ is non-periodic. \end{thm}
+If there exists a period $v\neq 0$ of a tiling by Turtle, then every tile is sent to the tile of the same orientation.
+Thus the set of GABs is invariant by this translation.
+Rotating the tiling if necessary, we may assume that the horizontal frequency $q$ must exist and it is rational, we obtain a contradiction. \end{proof}

 Note that two values correspond to the frequency of GAB and that of complementary GAB, and $q_2/q_1=\tau^2$.
-The Golden Hex tiling in the previous section has the GAB frequency $(5\pm \sqrt{5})/10$, which is easily shown by the existence of arbitrary long $\GSE$'s.
+The Golden Hex tiling in the previous section has the GAB frequency $(5- \sqrt{5})/10$, which is easily shown by the existence of arbitrary long $\GSE$'s.

 \begin{rem} After the submission to ArXiv, we are informed that a different proof of aperiodicity using GAB was released several days prior to our post, see \cite{MathBlock}.
 Here is the main difference.
-The proof in \cite{MathBlock} relies on an assumption that the tiling by Tile $(\sqrt{3}:1)$ must have an underlying $[3.4.6.4]$ Laves tiling.
-A proof of this assumption is found in \cite{SMKGS:23_1} for Tile $(1:\sqrt{3})$, but the one for Tile $(\sqrt{3}:1)$ is postponed in \cite{MathBlock}.
+The proof in \cite{MathBlock} relies on an assumption that the tiling by Turtle must have an underlying $[3.4.6.4]$ Laves tiling.
+A proof of this assumption is found in \cite{SMKGS:23_1} for Smith Hat ($b=1/\sqrt{3}$), but the one for Turtle is postponed in \cite{MathBlock}.
 In contrast, our proof is self-contained.
-It seems the formula (\ref{Hex}) plays the role of the assumption.
-Ideas of two proofs are also different: we computed the total length of GAB, while \cite{MathBlock} computed the number of essential crossings of GAB's and that of complementary GAB's in the Laves tiling. \end{rem}
+It seems Lemma \ref{Hexagon} plays the role of the assumption.
+Ideas of two proofs are also different; we computed the total length of GAB, while \cite{MathBlock} computed the number of essential crossings of GABs and that of complementary GABs in the Laves tiling. \end{rem}